Toufa7/PixelPong/README.md

-# To create a new React project:
+# To create a new React project:A

     npm create vite@latest